luslab/oz-bulk-rnaseq/E. IGV.md

 4. Rename BAM files: right click file name in left hand column.

-5. Go to the Genomic Location of interest.
-For SFPQ type chr1:35,176,378-35,193,158 in top middle box > Go.
+5. Go to the Genomic Location of interest: search gene name or gene coordinates e.g. SFPQ or chr1:35,176,378-35,193,158 in top middle box > Go.
 Find Genomic Locations using google search eg https://www.genecards.org/cgi-bin/carddisp.pl?gene=SFPQ
 Mark the region of interest: Regions > Region Navigator > Add

 6. Zoom in & out using top right zoomer or +/-.
 IGV will ask you to zoom in to see alignment data.
 This is because it has a default of 30 kb memory.
 You can change this to a higher value to see alignment data from a further out zoom but this will slow down the processing speed when scrolling across the genome.
 If you have deep coverage files then keep memory low to avoid it slowing down processing.

 For each BAM file there are 2 tracks.
 Top track shows summary distribution of the coverage of the exonic islands separated by spice junctions (introns).
 Bottom tracks show all the individual sequence read alignments piled up.